F. Schumacher & Co.

-F. Schumacher & Co. is a privately held company based in New York City and Fort Mill, South Carolina, that designs products for the interior design industry in the United States.
+F. Schumacher & Co. is a privately held textile company based in New York City and Fort Mill, South Carolina.
+Schumacher primarily designs and manufactures fabrics, wall covering, trimming, floor covering, finished goods and paint for the interior design industry in the United States.

 Established in 1889 by Frederic Schumacher, F. Schumacher & Co. is a fifth generation business and the only supplier of decorative textiles from the 19th century still privately owned and managed by direct descendants of its founder.
-The company sells fabric, wall covering, trimming, floorcovering, finished goods, paint, as well as print media, social and digital platforms under five brands, Schumacher, Patterson Flynn Martin, Backdrop, Freddie and Frederic.
-F. Schumacher & Co. currently maintains 18 showrooms in several countries and sells to the interior design trade.
+Schumacher currently operates under five brands; Schumacher, Patterson Flynn Martin, Backdrop, Freddie and Frederic.
+The company currently maintains 18 showrooms in several countries.

 History

-Beginnings (1889-1925)
+Beginnings (1889–1925)

 Frederic Schumacher came to New York with the French textile company Passavant & Co.
 In the same year, he opened F. Schumacher & Co. at 22nd Street and Broadway on Manhattan's Ladies' Mile (now the Ladies' Mile Historic District).
 With the Gilded Age in full swing by 1893, Schumacher became a textile supplier and sold decorative fabrics to new American mansions and hotels, including the Waldorf-Astoria and the Vanderbilt.

 In 1895, the company purchased a domestic fabric manufacturing facility, the Waverly Mill in Paterson, New Jersey.
 The Waverly Mill produced woven fabrics for residences, businesses and public buildings, including a satin lampas that Stanford White designed in 1902 for Theodore Roosevelt’s White House.

-A modern approach (1925-1945)
+A modern approach (1925–1945)

 In 1925, Schumacher took part in the Exposition Internationale des Arts Décoratifs et Industriels Modernes in Paris, an exhibition of Modern Art, a movement which inspired styles such as Art Nouveau and Art Deco.
 According to Jeffrey Simpson, who wrote in Architectural Digest in 2008, it is most likely that just before 1930 Pierre Pozier, nephew and heir of Frederic Schumacher, brought Poiret into the company as its first fashion luminary.
 At that time Poiret was asked to create the first designer fabric collection for the company.
 Poiret came up with simple Modernist shapes for his fabrics inspired by his contemporaries, Cubist painters.

 By 1939, during the Great Depression and Second World War, the company contributed to the war effort by producing material for parachutes, life preserves, and other wartime products for the navy and air force.
-From 1939 until 1946, Schumacher's New Jersey-based mill, Waverly, operated 24 hours a day.
+From 1939 until 1946, Schumacher's New Jersey–based mill, Waverly, operated 24 hours a day.

-Post-war (1945-1970)
+Post-war (1945–1970)

 With rise in suburban communities and the American housewife, Waverly (a division of Schumacher, which was sold in 2007) marketed directly to the department store consumer and began advertising in print media in 1944 with the first slogan "all three," allowing customers to purchase fabric, wallpaper and carpeting in one place.